anpham6/chrome-docs/source/build.rst

     }
   });

-.. tip:: Use "**endpoint**" when your uploaded files are not used by other buckets or web pages.
+.. tip:: Use ":lower:`endpoint`" when your uploaded files are not used by other buckets or web pages.

 Example remote configuration
 ============================